Jerzy Kuryłowicz and Runic Evolution

 When the old (non-analogical) form and the new (analogical) form are both in use, the former remains in secondary function and the latter takes the basic function.

-In Rune School we use ᚷ for the J sound in “joke”.
+Similarly, in Rune School we use ᚷ for the J sound in “joke”.
 It’s no secret that in English the “soft j” sound like in “yule” slowly became a “hard j” like in “John”.
 So as ᚷ changed (yet again), the newer rune ᛡ took on the older sound.
 So ᚷ is reserved for the secondary function of “Jello” while ᛡ has the primary function of “yellow”.

 A more marginal distinction is eliminated for the benefit of a more significant distinction.